lkcmakes/lkcmakes.github.io/content/labs/CVE‑2025‑53770 SharePoint/index.md

 - Run command via cmd
 - Drop redirector page spinstall0.aspx to SharePoint Layouts directory
-- This triggers a redirect to download payload.exe from adversary's infrastructure
+- This triggers a redirect to download payload.exe from the adversary's infrastructure

 #### Code 4
 ```